ethangmt/ethangmt.github.io/_posts/2017/2017-08-19-java-debugging.md

 a = 2
 ```

-Both print and dump can print the primitive data types.
+Both print and dump can print primitive data types.
 Print can also evaluate expressions.

 ```
 main[1] print 2 + 2